RubyMetro/angelomesh/guides/getting-started.md

 ---
 ## Conclusion
 Congratulations!
 You just set up your first Meshtastic enabled radio.
 You are now helping the resiliance of the mesh network here in San Angelo.
+If you need any help configuring your radio, consider joining the [Discord server.](https://discord.gg/Kw53pzwyuQ)